 The FHWA published the Pavement and Bridge Condition Measures (PM2) Final Rules in the Federal Register on January 18, 2017, with an effective date of May 20, 2017.
-TDOT and VDOT established statewide pavement and bridge condition targets by the May 20, 2018 deadline.
-The MTPO adopted the required 4-year targets, for both Tennessee and Virginia, at the November 1, 2018 Executive Board meeting.
+TDOT and VDOT first established statewide pavement and bridge condition targets by the May 20, 2018 deadline.
+The MTPO adopted the initial 4-year targets, for both Tennessee and Virginia, at the November 1, 2018 Executive Board meeting.
+In 2020, states were allowed to adjust their 4-year targets.
+Tennessee and Virginia each adjusted one of their initial PM2 4-year targets.
+The MTPO Executive Board supported Tennessee and Virginia's PM2 targets (both unchanged and adjusted).

-TENNESSEE/TDOT PAVEMENT AND BRIDGE CONDITION (PM2) TARGETS Performance Measures Baseline 2-Year Target 4-Year Target Percentage of pavement on the Interstate System in good condition 75.6% NA 60.0% Percentage of pavement on the Interstate System in poor condition 0.14% NA 1.0% Percentage of pavement on the non-Interstate NHS in good condition 44.8% 42.0% 40.0% Percentage of pavement on the non-Interstate NHS in poor condition 3.24% 4.0% 4.0% Percentage of NHS bridges classified as in good condition 39.5% 36.0% 36.0% Percentage of NHS bridges classified as in poor condition 4.9% 6.0% 6.0%
+TENNESSEE/TDOT PAVEMENT AND BRIDGE CONDITION (PM2) TARGETS Performance Measures Baseline Initial 4-Year Target Adjusted 4-Year Target Percentage of pavement on the Interstate System in good condition 75.6% 60.0% Percentage of pavement on the Interstate System in poor condition 0.14% 1.0% Percentage of pavement on the non-Interstate NHS in good condition 44.8% 40.0% Percentage of pavement on the non-Interstate NHS in poor condition 3.24% 4.0% 5.0% Percentage of NHS bridges classified as in good condition 39.5% 36.0% Percentage of NHS bridges classified as in poor condition 4.9% 6.0%

-VIRGINIA/VDOT PAVEMENT AND BRIDGE CONDITION (PM2) TARGETS Performance Measures 4-Year Target Percentage of pavement on the Interstate System in good condition 45% Percentage of pavement on the Interstate System in poor condition <3% Percentage of pavement on the non-Interstate NHS in good condition 25% Percentage of pavement on the non-Interstate NHS in poor condition <5% Percentage of NHS bridges classified as in good condition 33% Percentage of NHS bridges classified as in poor condition 3%
+VIRGINIA/VDOT PAVEMENT AND BRIDGE CONDITION (PM2) TARGETS Performance Measures Initial 4-Year Adjusted 4-Year Percentage of pavement on the Interstate System in good condition Target 45% Target Percentage of pavement on the Interstate System in good condition <3% Percentage of pavement on the non-Interstate NHS in good condition 25% Percentage of pavement on the non-Interstate NHS in poor condition <5% Percentage of NHS bridges classified as in good condition 33% 30.5% Percentage of NHS bridges classified as in poor condition 3%